 When you reach the open section of the climb, make sure to turn around to admire the views below.
 Of course, the best views are from the top of Needle Hill!

-Once again, this section of the climb felt longer than it is.
+Once again, this section of the climb felt longer than it was.
 However, as the shade begins to disappear and the vegetation becomes thin, you know that you’re approaching the end of this section of the climb.

 The second flat section